MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-intro/README.md

 Press the button and the light turns on.
 That was easy!

-This is GPIO in a nutshell.
+This is `GPIO` in a nutshell.
 Each module has a general purpose input and output, with a standard interface, and **doen't need to understand or know anything about what they are connected to**.
 These modules also need to protect themselves from invalid input.
-This is a great example of **modularity**, the first cybersecurity principle.
+This is a great example of of the `modularity` cybersecurity first principle.

 ### Step 3: Count all the things!
 Ok, we've made our first circuit - but it's pretty simple.
 Let's add some more modules: